Living History Farms: About

 The museum is divided by Interstate 35/80 and a tractor-drawn cart transports visitors from the town (which is next to the entrance at the Visitor Center) to the west side of the museum.
-After visiting the 1700 Ioway Farm, 1850 Farm, 1900 Farm, and Wallace Exhibit Center, visitors return to the east side of the interstate.
-The 1875 town of Walnut Hill features multiple structures, including the Martin and Ellen Flynn Home and barn, both original to the site.
+After visiting the 1700 Ioway Farm, 1850 Farm, and 1900 Farm, visitors return to the east side of the interstate.
+The 1876 town of Walnut Hill features multiple structures, including the Martin and Ellen Flynn Home and barn, both original to the site.

 The 1700 Ioway Indian Farm features the farming techniques of the Ioway Indians.
 Archaeologist Mildred Mott Wedel was consulted for the design of this project.
 The farm includes produce originating from the 1700s including blue corn and Omaha melons.
 Interpreters inform visitors about the Ioway lifestyle including topics such as hunting, roles of men and women, and tool making.
 Demonstrations include tanning hide, food preparation, and making traditional pottery.

 The 1850 Pioneer Farm includes a log cabin where visitors are able to see how women cooked with cast iron over a fire, as well as tasks done by hand such as wool spinning and candle making.
 Outside visitors can see an ox driven plow till the fields filled with crops of corn, wheat, and potatoes.

 The 1875 Town of Walnut Hill features a general store, schoolhouse, Victorian mansion, bank, and law office among other pioneer town buildings.
 The town portrays the relationship and dependency between the town's people, the merchants, and the farmers.

 The 1900 Horse Powered Farm demonstrates the changes that modern machinery and the Industrial Revolution had on farm life.
 Handwork was replaced by the use of machinery, and work within the farm house changed to include methods such as canning.

 The particular type of interpretation employed at Living History Farms is third person, so while the people visitors interact with in the museum may be dressed in the manner of the appropriate time period, they do not attempt to "act" as if they are truly the person they are interpreting (accents, etc.).
 The presenters often perform the work, and thus will say, "I baked this bread," or they address audiences with phrases such as "This is how a Print Shop would look in the year 1875."
 However, since the presenters do not role play, visitors can ask questions about modern issues and receive direct answers.